 1. Effect On Acne

 As the skin gets exfoliated, it triggers the healing process of your skin.
 Subsequently, your skin produces more collagen and remodels to become smoother.
 Multiple treatments can also reduce the dark spots caused by breakouts.
-Repeated treatments can also decrease the comedones in mild acne.

 It is not advisable to get microdermabrasion if you have severe acne or an acute breakout episode as it can exacerbate your condition.
 Consult your dermatologist for an alternative treatment.
 You can also wait for the inflammation to settle and the acne to clear before opting for microdermabrasion.